Thursday, August 6, 2020

 “Let the one who has insight calculate the number of the wild beast, for it is a man’s number, and its number is 666.”
 (Revelation 13:18)

 Other factors in the book of Revelation make it clear that this wild beast is a bad guy.
-The fact that the number is specifically called ‘a man’s number’ makes it clear this isn’t a heavenly picture; the fact that the number 6 repeats 3 times should make it clear that the ‘3 times for emphasis’ rule applies here; and the qualities of the beast being emphasized seems to be that it is grossly imperfect, falls short of or even rebels against heavenly perfection.
+The fact that the number is specifically called ‘a man’s number’ makes it clear this isn’t a heavenly picture; the fact that the number 6 repeats 3 times should make it clear that the ‘3 times for emphasis’ rule applies here; and the characteristic of the beast being emphasized seems to be that it is grossly imperfect, that it falls short of or even rebels against heavenly perfection.

 Next time, we’ll talk about the beasts.